memgraph/docs/docs/tutorials/graph-modeling.md

 ### 3.2 Defining the requirements

 In previous section you have seen where to start and what is your goal.
 Let's go together through another example.
-This is a a requirement document that you will
+This is a document with requirements that you will use:
-use:

 > The Language School is a language training school.
 It offers language classes
-> for client companies, which can be either held at the offices of the clients
+> for client companies, which can be either held at the clients' offices
 > or at the School itself.
 The School employs teachers who may teach multiple
 > courses.
 The School has clients who may offer multiple courses via the school.
 > Clients offer courses to their employees, who have the option to participate.